tigerbeetle/tigerbeetle/demos/io_uring/README.md

 fs io_uring: write(4096)/fsync/read(4096) * 65536 pages = 193 syscalls in 2513ms
 ```

-As you can see, `io_uring` wins simply by amortizing the cost of syscalls.
+As you can see, `io_uring` wins by amortizing the cost of syscalls.
 What you don't see here, though, is that your single-threaded application is now also non-blocking, so you could spend the I/O time doing CPU-intensive work such as encrypting your next write, or authenticating your last read, while you wait for I/O to complete. **This is cycles for jam.**

 ## Network benchmarks